sandialabs/pecos/documentation/results.rst

    Example test results graphic.

-Day-of-year vs. time-of-day heatmaps, generated using :class:`~pecos.graphics.plot_doy_heatmap`, can help identify missing data, trends, define filters and define quality control test thresholds when working with large data sets.
+Day-of-year vs. time-of-day heatmaps, generated using :class:`~pecos.graphics.plot_doy_heatmap`, help identify missing data, trends, define filters and define quality control test thresholds when working with large data sets.
 The following figure shows irradiance over a year with the time of sunrise and sunset for each day.
 The white vertical line indicates one day of missing data.
-The method :class:`~pecos.graphics.plot_heatmap` can be used to create simple heatmaps.
+The method :class:`~pecos.graphics.plot_heatmap` creates a simple heatmaps.
 These plots can be included as custom graphics in :ref:`monitoring_reports` and :ref:`dashboards`.

 .. _fig-doy-heatmap: